Azure/azure-service-operator/docs/hugo/content/contributing/generator-overview.md

 Pipeline stages are instances of `pipeline.Stage`.
 Each has a factory method that returns a `pipeline.Stage` instance.
 In operation, each accepts a `pipeline.State` containing the current object model and transforms it into a new state, that is passed to the next stage in turn.
 If a stage returns an error, the pipeline run is aborted.

-New stages should use the `MakeStage()` function.
-You'll see some older stages that predate a structural change use the deprecated `MakeLegacyStage()` factory instead; these older stages are slowly being migrated and `MakeLegacyStage()` will be deleted when this is complete.
+New stages should use the `NewStage()` function.
+You'll see some older stages that predate a structural change use the deprecated `NewLegacyStage()` factory instead; these older stages are slowly being migrated and `NewLegacyStage()` will be deleted when this is complete.

 ## Code Generation